bainsg/metrics_anomaly/README.md

 # metrics_anomaly
-Detection system for anomalies in metrics
+Detection system for anomalies in metrics using Prophet and IsolationForest libraries